Catallactic/catallactic-site/docs/litepaper.md

 The reason why new smart contract platforms are constantly emerging and established platforms are continuously updated is that it’s virtually impossible to maximize all of the three most important properties of smart contract platforms: scalability, security, and decentralization.

+Nick Szabo, the inventor of smart contract, defined it as such: “A smart contract is a set of promises, specified in digital form, including protocols within which the parties perform on these promises”.
+A smart contract is a computer program that automatically executes the terms of a contract when certain conditions are met.
+These conditions are written into the code of the contract.
+Once completed, the transactions are trackable and irreversible.

+Smart contracts are stored on a blockchain.
+This makes them transparent, secure & immutable.
+When a smart comtract is deployed to a blockchain network, it gets copied to all of the network nodes to guarantee its decentralization.
+When the contract is invoker for a transaction by a wallet, all the nodes participate in the valiadtion of rhe transaction but only one node is responsible for execution of the transaction.
+The response from the transaction will be again synchronnized to to all other nodes in the network so they can have the status.

+Smart contracts allow to build a wide variety of decentralized apps and tokens.

 <!-- https://www.itransition.com/blockchain/smart-contract/platforms -->

 #### 1.2.4.
 Settlement